laxman-patel/big_assignment_vibe/deployment.md

-description: Step-by-step guide to deploy the scalable multi-cloud clickstream application.
+description: Step-by-step guide to deploy the Multi-Cloud Twitter Clone with Clickstream Analytics.
 Deployment Workflow
 This guide outlines the steps to deploy the entire application stack, from infrastructure provisioning to service deployment.